theJim69/RetroBatGameListComparator/README.md

 </div>

+## ⭐ Highlights

+- ✔ Accurate comparison engine
+- ✔ Hidden & MultiDisk aware
+- ✔ Drag & Drop support
+- ✔ TXT / CSV exports
+- ✔ GameList diagnostics
+- ✔ English / French / Spanish
+- ✔ Automatic update checker

 ---

 # 📖 Overview

-RetroBat GameList Comparator is a Windows utility designed to compare a ROM folder with its corresponding `gamelist.xml`.
+RetroBat GameList Comparator is a professional Windows utility for validating and maintaining RetroBat GameList.xml files.

+It compares ROM folders with their corresponding GameList.xml, detects inconsistencies, and produces accurate reports while correctly handling Hidden and MultiDisk entries..

 Unlike a simple file comparison tool, it understands how **RetroBat** and **EmulationStation** organize ROM collections and automatically ignores entries that should not be reported, producing statistics that closely match the games actually displayed in RetroBat.